bezurn004/Obsi-Forge-Apedia/Starforged/Chapter2 - Campaign Creation/StartAdventure/SF_CH2_First Vow.md

 Then, when the time is right, introduce the inciting incident to help drive your story forward.

 > If you didn’t think of an inciting incident, or aren’t particularly excited about it, you can also use the prologue to jump in and discover a dramatic situation through play.
 Introduce your character and allies going about their usual business.
 Ask questions about other characters, your setting, and the current situation.
-Draw conclusions to those questions or [[SF_CH3_Ask the Oracle|Ask the Oracle]].
+Draw conclusions to those questions or [[SF_CH3_Ask the Oracle|Ask the Oracle (move)]].
 Look for opportunities in the fiction to trigger a vow.

 ### Starting in Medias Res
 In medias res is a Latin term meaning “in the middle of things.”
 You start your story at a crucial point.
 Your inciting incident is happening now, or is an imminent threat.
 Raider ships appear on the settlement’s radar.
 A marauding creature attacks.
 The battered tradeship calls for help.